Cherreads

 After a bit of fumbling around and quick glances at the cage, my hands finally found the lock.
 Then, using my Dismantle Skill, I managed to break it, letting the pieces clatter to the ground.
 I then opened the cage and took a few steps back to give her some space to get out.

 She remained there for a few moments before slowly crawling out and then standing up on shaky legs.
-My eyes widened slightly at her full appearance, but I quickly glanced away as I noticed that all she wore was a slightly oversized shirt that barely covered enough.
+My eyes widened slightly at her full appearance, but I quickly glanced away as I noticed that all she wore was a slightly oversized tunic that barely covered enough.

 "I guess so…?"
 I said, not quite sure myself.
 I didn't exactly want to own a person, but it wasn't exactly that bad if she herself didn't mind it.